-- A. An Architectural Overlay District boundary is all of the existing CBD north of the Boise River, and approximately 750' on either side of SH-44 from city limit to city limit, including future annexations.
+- A. An Architectural Overlay District boundary is all of the existing CBD Central Business District north of the Boise River, and approximately 750' on either side of SH-44 from city limit to city limit, and Star Road from the Boise River north, and including all future annexations within this area.
 This shall also include all other non-residential zoned uses and properties throughout the City.
 Single-family dwellings that are part of an approved PUD or Conditional Use Permit shall comply with this section. - B. Architectural Overlay District includes the entirety of the South of the River Area Plan. - C. The "STAR DESIGN GUIDELINES, CENTRAL BUSINESS DISTRICT AND RIVERFRONT CENTER" (the Guidelines), is adopted through this ordinance.
 It may be amended from time to time by a Resolution of the Star City Council and shall be used within the Architectural Overlay District. - D. If the Architectural Overlay District Guidelines conflict with other parts of the City of Star code, the Architectural Overlay District Guidelines shall be used.